LochanaNK/citation-snatcher/Readme.md

 │
 ├── manifest.json   # Configuration: Permissions (activeTab, scripting) and metadata.
 ├── popup.html      # UI: The popup window with the dropdown and buttons.
-├── popup.js        # Logic: Handles the formatting (APA/IEEE) and UI updates.
+├── popup.js        # Logic: Handles the formatting (APA, MLA, IEEE) and UI updates.
 └── content.js      # Script: Injected into the page to scrape Author, Title, and URL.